Logger framework

 configuration follows.

-The following example use as default the SimpleLayout
+The following example use as default the SimpleLayout and uses the

-.
+DispatchLogWriter.
 It contains three different appenders (main, file, dailyFile):

 logger.layout = jptools.logger.SimpleLayout logger.writer = jptools.logger.DispatchLogWriter # main: log all debug logs to the console logger.dispatch.main.appender = jptools.logger.appender.StreamAppender logger.dispatch.main.filter.jptools = DEBUG # file: log to a file with name appender-file.txt.
 Log only warning, errors and fatals. # The output starts with the month and day etc. logger.dispatch.file.appender = jptools.logger.appender.FileAppender logger.dispatch.file.destination = appender-file.txt logger.dispatch.file.filter.jptools = WARN + ERROR + FATAL logger.dispatch.file.dateFormat = MM.dd-HH\:mm\:ss.SSS # dailyFile: log to a file which contains the year, month and day in the filename.
 The filename # will created every day new logger.dispatch.dailyFile.appender = jptools.logger.appender.DailyFileAppender logger.dispatch.dailyFile.destination = trace-'yyyy-MM-dd'.log

-Configuration of the AbstractLayout
+Configuration of the AbstractLayout and SimpleLayout

-The following table shows AbstractLayout
+The following table shows AbstractLayout and SimpleLaoyut

 specific settings: